-Victoria's largest inland city, Ballarat is a thriving hub of contemporary arts, events and food and wine, with a fascinating heritage backdrop.
+Victoria's largest inland city, Ballarat is a thriving hub of contemporary arts, events, food, brews and wine, with a fascinating heritage backdrop.

-With its renowned wineries and burgeoning restaurant scene, Ballarat is fast emerging as a regional foodie destination.
-Recharge and refuel after a day on the trail at one of the town's popular eateries, pubs or cafes.
-And for that special holiday celebration, sip local varietals at Mitchell Harris Wine Bar or book a table at Catfish, hatted by The Age Good Food Guide.
+With its renowned wineries and exciting restaurant scene, Ballarat is a well-established regional foodie destination.
+Recharge and refuel after a day on the trail at one of the town's popular eateries, breweries or cafes.
+Sip local varietals at Mitchell Harris Wine Bar, sample craft beer at Hop Temple or book a table at Catfish, hatted by the Good Food Guide.

 Explore the legacy of the gold rush, still evident in the magnificent architecture and tree-lined streets of the town today.
 Admire the city's Victorian and Edwardian buildings, parks, gardens and statues by following one of the visitor information centre's self-guided heritage walks.